Getting your landlord to fix your boiler, heating or hot water

 If you rent from a private landlord or letting agent

 There’s no set time for boiler or heating repairs.
-However, they must be done in a reasonable amount of time.
+However, they should be done in a reasonable amount of time.
+What counts as reasonable depends on the circumstances.

 To decide how long you think the repair should take, ask yourself: